-- Activating key local and regional open space areas (eg: Pitman Park, the Little Para River and Salisbury Oval); - Bringing green space within the Civic Square to soften the hardscape; - Create green links along key links such as Church Street from the Little Para Reserve into the City Centre and through to the Salisbury Oval; - Create a green terminus at the end of John Street and incorporate high quality landscaping along its length; - Create a sense of arrival by using specific landscaping at the entry points; and - Bringing water elements into the SCC.
+- Activating key local and regional open space areas (eg: Pitman Park, the Little Para River and Salisbury Oval); - Bringing green space within the Civic Square to soften the hardscape; - Create green links along key links such as Church Street from the Little Para Reserve into the City Centre and through to the Salisbury Oval; - Create a green terminus at the end of John Street and incorporate high quality landscaping along its length; - Create a sense of arrival by using specific landscaping at the entry points; and - Bringing water elements into the SCC. that can be potentially associated with play spaces to incorporated in the civic square.

-Landscaping is a key element in providing a high quality urban space, and is vital in encouraging people into an area and persuading them to spend time there.
+Landscaping is a key element in providing a high quality urban space, and is vital in encouraging people into an area and persuading them to spend time in the future.

-Figure 11.3: Proposed Open Space and Green links
+Figure 11.4: Proposed Open Space and Green links

-11.4 John Street and the Core
+11.4 John Street, the interchange and the Core

-John Street
+John Street / Interchange

-Activating John Street is a key principle in the revitalisation of the Salisbury City Centre.
+Activating John Street and the associated connection to the interchange is a key principle in the revitalisation of the Salisbury City Centre.

-The consultancy tean recommends a two-way John Street, in the medium to long term, will simplify the circulation system greatly benefiting the Salisbury City Centre, and provide more efficient access to on-street parking and side streets within the core.
-Although this may ben an appropriate long term position, council considers that within the short-term, John Street should remain one-way and that there are more significant SCC development projects in partnership with the private sector that should be facilitated to more effectively addess the outcomes of this strategy.
+The consultancy tean recommends a two-way John Street, in the long term, will simplify the circulation system greatly benefiting the Salisbury City Centre, and provide more efficient access to on-street parking and side streets within the core.
+Although this may be an appropriate long term position, council considers that within the short-term, John Street should remain one-way and that there are more significant SCC development projects in partnership with the private sector that should be undertaken to more effectively addess the outcomes of this strategy (i.e. stimulate built form outcomes that promote employment and street level activity)